seandstewart/bardly/pending/tragedies/romeo-and-juliet/uncut.md

 **ROMEO**
 With Rosaline, my ghostly father? no;
-I have forgot that name, and that name’s woe.
+I have forgot that name, and that name's woe.

 **FRIAR LAURENCE**
-That’s my good son: but where hast thou been, then?
+That's my good son: but where hast thou been, then?

 **ROMEO**
-I’ll tell thee, ere thou ask it me again.
+I'll tell thee, ere thou ask it me again.
 I have been feasting with mine enemy,
 Where on a sudden one hath wounded me,
-That’s by me wounded: both our remedies
+That's by me wounded: both our remedies
 Within thy help and holy physic lies:
 I bear no hatred, blessed man, for, lo,
 My intercession likewise steads my foe.